-On April 5, 2023, we received a letter from Listing Qualifications staff of The Nasdaq Stock Market, LLC ("Nasdaq") notifying us that the closing bid price per ADS was below the required minimum of \$1.00 for a period of 30 consecutive business days and that the we did not meet the minimum bid price requirements set forth in Nasdaq Rule 5550(a)(2).
-Pursuant to Nasdaq Rule 5810(c)(3)(A), we had a period of one hundred eighty (180) calendar days, or until October 2, 2023 (the "Compliance Period"), to regain compliance with Nasdaq's minimum bid price requirement.
-On August 1, 2023, we received a letter from Nasdaq stating that the closing bid price per ADS was at \$1.00 or greater for the last 10 consecutive business days.
-Accordingly, we regained compliance with Listing Rule 5550(a) (2) and the matter was closed.
+On April 5, 2023, we received a letter from Listing Qualifications staff (the "Staff") of The Nasdaq Stock Market, LLC ("Nasdaq") notifying us that the closing bid price per ADS representing 5,000 ordinary shares of the Company was below the required minimum of \$1.00 for a period of 30 consecutive business days and that the we did not meet the minimum bid price requirements set forth in Nasdaq Rule 5550(a)(2).
+Pursuant to Nasdaq Rule 5810(c)(3)(A), we have a period of one hundred eighty (180) calendar days, or until October 2, 2023 (the "Compliance Period"), to regain compliance with Nasdaq's minimum bid price requirement.
+If at any time during the Compliance Period, the closing bid price per ADS is at least \$1.00 for a minimum of ten (10) consecutive business days,